bennn/my-favorite-.emacs.d/README.md

 my-favorite-.emacs.d
 ====================

-These are my emacs stuff
+These are my configuration files.
+Or at least, these are the ones I use.
+Major credit belongs to <a href="http://aperiodic.net/phil/prompt/">Phil</a> and <a href="https://github.com/skeeto/">skeeto</a>.